DefectDojo-Inc/Documentation/proprietary_plugins/02_pro/smart_upload.md

 #### Discarded Findings

-When a finding is deemed to be not worth keeping, then it can be discarded from the product placement queue altogether by click ing the "Discard Findings" button
+When a finding is deemed to be not worth keeping, then it can be discarded from the product placement queue altogether by clicking the "Discard Findings" button

 #### Supported Tools